Who Owns Pampers?

 Considerations

-- -Premium pricing compared to private-label alternatives
+- -Premium pricing compared to store-brand alternatives

-- -Dependency on parent company supply chains
+- -Dependency on P&G's supply chain and corporate policies

-- -Ongoing sustainability challenges in the category
+- -Sustainability challenges in the disposable diaper category

 Frequently Asked Questions About Pampers